ALISON MCBAIN

 Who the heck is Alison McBain?

 I am a freelance writer and poet with over two hundred short pieces published in magazines and anthologies.
-If the Walking Dead isn't on, I draw pictures and do origami meditation in Alberta, where I live with my family.
-If the Walking Dead is on... shhhh!
-The Walking Dead is on!
+Check out my 2024 writing challenge to write a book a week at Author Versus AI.
 For more info, please check out my "About Me" page.

 Wanna get updates on what's going on over here?
 Sign up with your email below - I won't spam you at all, but you might receive an occasional update about readings, writings, and family events.